How to Transfer System Image to New Drive on Windows: 3 Easy Ways

-Generally, you can copy system image to new hard drive with the built-in tool of Windows.
-For Windows 11/10/8 users, you can create a recovery drive with USB and then restore Windows 10/11 system image to new hard drive as well as Windows 8 using it.
-For Windows 7 users, you need to prepare a CD or DVD.
-Because you should create a system repair disc that will be used to boot your computer normally.
-Also, you can use a third-party software to help you finish the job.
-Just refer to Method 2 to get it.
+For Windows 11/10/8 users, you can create a recovery drive with a common USB flash drive and then restore Windows image backup to another drive.
+Windows 7 users will need to prepare a CD or DVD to create a system repair disc for booting the computer normally.
+Alternatively, you can use third-party software to help with the transfer process.

 AOMEI Backupper has a simple and easy-to-use GUI, so anyone, even non-technical users, can move system image to new hard drive without effort.
 Here are some advantages of it.